 • Singapore Citizen (SC) or Singapore Permanent Resident (PR)

-• Graduated or completed National Service at least 2 years[1] prior at the point of application
+• Graduated or completed National Service at least two (2) years [3] prior at the point of application

-• New job role trained under the CCP should be substantially different from the previous job role, hence require reskilling for career conversion
+• New job role offered under the CCP should be substantially different from the previous job role, hence require reskilling for career conversion [4]

-• New hires must apply and kickstart their CCP within first 3 months from their start date (with nomination by company)
+• New hires must apply and kickstart their CCP within first three (3) months from their start date (with nomination by company)

-• Existing employees onboard JRR CCP must be in service for at least a year from date of application
+• Existing employees must be employed by the participating company for at least one (1) year from date of application

 Beyond the general eligibility criteria for the CCP, applicants should also not be: